ivancolomer/LGxEDU/liquid-galaxy/README.md

 lxc start penguin
 ```

-In order to create a new container with Google Debian Stretch versions:
+In order to watch the list of containers:

-`run_container.sh --container_name lgxedu --shell --user lg`
+`lxc list`